 - Three high memory nodes with 6 terabytes of RAM per node

-Find out more about the Artemis service including the hardward specification and user guide here.
+Find out more about the Artemis service, including hardware specifications, in the Artemis Online User Guide.

 Virtual Research Desktops